centrebalearbiodiversitat/biodumpy/docs/source/index.rst

 License
 -------

-`biodumpy` is licensed under the GNU General Public License for its software components.
+``biodumpy`` is licensed under the GNU General Public License for its software components.
 Additionally, any creative works associated with this project are licensed under the Creative Commons Attribution (CC BY) license.
-See the `LICENSE`_ file for more details.
+See the `LICENSE`_ section for more details.

 .. _`LICENSE`: https://github.com/centrebalearbiodiversitat/biodumpy/blob/master/LICENSE